stan-dev/pystan2/README.rst

 Detailed Installation Instructions
 ----------------------------------
-Detailed installation instructions can be found in the installation_beginner.rst file
+Detailed installation instructions can be found in the installation_beginner.md file

 Quick Installation
 ------------------